huggingface/diffusers/docs/source/en/training/lcm_distill.md

 Most of the parameters are identical to the parameters in the [Text-to-image](text2image#script-parameters) training guide, so you'll focus on the parameters that are relevant to latent consistency distillation in this guide.

 - `--pretrained_teacher_model`: the path to a pretrained latent diffusion model to use as the teacher model
-- `--pretrained_vae_model_name_or_path`: path to a pretrained VAE; the SDXL VAE is known to suffer from numerical instability, so this parameter allows you to specify a better [VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) (only applicable if you're distilling a SDXL model)
+- `--pretrained_vae_model_name_or_path`: path to a pretrained VAE; the SDXL VAE is known to suffer from numerical instability, so this parameter allows you to specify an alternative VAE (like this [VAE]((https://huggingface.co/madebyollin/sdxl-vae-fp16-fix)) by madebyollin which works in fp16)
 - `--w_min` and `--w_max`: the minimum and maximum guidance scale values for guidance scale sampling
 - `--num_ddim_timesteps`: the number of timesteps for DDIM sampling
-- `--loss_type`: the type of loss (L2 or Huber) to calculate for latent consistency distillation
+- `--loss_type`: the type of loss (L2 or Huber) to calculate for latent consistency distillation; Huber loss is generally preferred because it's more robust to outliers
-- `--huber_c`: the Huber loss parameter if you're using Huber loss
+- `--huber_c`: the Huber loss parameter

 ## Training script